 The entire programme consists of 7 modules (20 credits each, except for Honours Project and Event Strategies, Planning and Design with 40 credits).
 Students who complete all modules (180 credits) will obtain Bachelor of Science (Honours) Hospitality Management.
 Under extenuating circumstances, students may be eligible to exit from the programme and obtain an ordinary degree, Bachelor of Science Hospitality Management, upon completion of 140 credits (40 credits at FHEQ level 5 and 100 credits at FHEQ level 6, or 60 credits at FHEQ level 5 and 80 credits at FHEQ level 6).

 *Specialism modules may be delivered in weekday evenings and/or weekend daytime.

 The above programme structure is intended for use as a guide to prospective students.
 HKU SPACE and University of Plymouth reserve the right to vary the structure.

 With full exemptions granted, students can complete the programme in 1.5 years.

 University of Plymouth and HKU SPACE are jointly responsible for teaching various modules and delivering the honours project through consultations, tutorials and workshops.
-Teaching methods include lectures, tutorials, field trips, guest speaker talks, revision sessions and individual/group projects.
+Plymouth lecturers will fly over to Hong Kong to deliver four modules face-to-face and one module online.
+Two modules will be taught solely by HKU SPACE teachers.
+Specialism modules may be taught in weekday evenings and/or weekend daytime.
+Teaching methods include lectures, tutorials, field trips (where possible), guest speaker talks, revision sessions and individual/group projects.

 All coursework of the programme will be conducted in English.